 - 2 1/2 to 4 cups vegetable broth

-- Chop the onion, garlic, and jalapeno (seeds removed if desired) into large chunks.
+- Chop the onion, garlic, and jalapeno into large chunks.
 Place in a food processor and pulse until everything is minced.
-Drain any liquid that might have formed.
+Drain any liquid that may have formed.

-- Heat a stock pot over medium heat.
-Add olive oil, followed by the onion mixture and cook until onions are fragrant and transparent, 5 to 6 minutes.
-While this is happening, chop the parsnip into large chunks and pulse in the food processor until the pieces are the same size as the bulgur.
+- Heat a stockpot over medium heat.
+Add olive oil and onion mixture.
+Cook until onions are fragrant and transparent, 5 to 6 minutes.
+Meanwhile, chop the parsnip into large chunks and pulse in the food processor until the pieces are the same size as the bulgur.
 Transfer to the pot with the onions.

 - Stir in the bulgur and spices, cooking for 1 to 2 minutes or until you can smell the spices.
 Add in the tomatoes, chocolate, and 2 1/2 cups of the vegetable broth.
 Bring to a boil, reduce to a simmer, cover, and let cook for 10 minutes.

 - After 10 minutes, stir in the kidney beans, cover, and cook for another 10 to 15 minutes.
 Bulgur should be tender.
-Taste and adjust the salt/seasoning and add more vegetable broth if a thinner texture is desired.
+Taste and adjust the salt/seasoning.
+Add more vegetable broth if a thinner consistency is desired.

-+ The spices can be played with a bit.
+The spices can be played with a bit.
 I'll add extra as I like a lot of seasoning but the most import thing here is the salt.
 Add enough that it bolsters the spices.
-Too little and I feel like it just taste like tomato soup.
+Too little salt and it just tastes like tomato soup.

-+ I like my chili to have a thicker consistency so I err on the side of less broth.
-It's usually best to start with the 2 1/2 cups and check occasionally to make sure the mixture isn't too thick.
+I like my chili to have a thicker consistency so I typically use less broth.
+Start with the 2 1/2 cups and check occasionally to make sure the mixture isn't too thick.

 One of the main reasons I like this recipe is because it serves as a hearty base.
-There’s no “main” ingredient because the bulgur isn’t big on flavor (it’s really all about texture).
-Also, the parsnip/chocolate might seem a bit off but the parsnip helps to offset the heat while the chocolate is more about adding one more layer.
+There’s no “main” ingredient because the bulgur isn’t big on flavor.
+In contrast, it’s all about the texture.
+Also, the parsnip/chocolate might seem strange at first.
+But the parsnip helps to offset the heat while the chocolate is more about adding one more layer.

-Vegetables: While I don’t like larger chunks in my chili, I have added sweet potato or butternut squash to this recipe.
-Add 1/4″ cubes with the bulgur and cook until tender or roast ahead of time and toss in with the beans.
+Vegetables: While I don’t like large chunks in my chili, I have added sweet potato or butternut squash to this recipe.
+Add 1/4″ cubes with the bulgur and cook until tender.
+Or, roast ahead of time and toss in with the beans.

-Spices: Occasionally I’ll add, in place of the smoked paprika, a teaspoon or so of chipotle powder.
-It adds just a bit of smokiness and a slight kick.
+Spices: Occasionally I’ll add a teaspoon or so of chipotle powder in place of the smoked paprika.
+As a result, it adds just a bit of smokiness and a slight kick.